 You won’t want to miss one of the best early fall car events Sunday September 8, 2019 at Laguna Niguel Park.
 It was a sellout in 2018 and this year it will be bigger and better with the addition of Packards to last year’s lineup of Lincolns, Cadillacs and Imperials!
-Details are forthcoming and will be published here when available.
-Check back often to see what is happening and register early.
+See below for registration information:

 LCOC members and their cars are receiving a cordial invitation from the Earlybirds and Thunderbirds of Southern California, to be the Honor Club for the 45th Annual Pageant of the Thunderbird to be held at La Palma Park in Anaheim on Saturday Sept.
 14. All Lincolns and Continentals are eligible to participate.
 Each entrant will receive a goodie bag and the first 100 registrants will receive a free T-shirt.
 A trophy will be awarded to a selected Lincoln and Continental.
 This event has been a Southern California tradition for close to half a century.
 So plan on adding your name to SoCal car culture history by participating in this outstanding event.

 Besides the Lincolns, all Thunderbirds from 1955 to 2005 may register.
 Trophies will be awarded in several classes.
 Click here for more information and to access a registration form.